Applying configuration changes

 This allows you to see why changes need to be applied.
 By having this functionality, you can ensure that only a few users have the ability to perform this action and thus apply the changes.
 This is great for an ITIL environment where you want to ensure that changes are being done in a controlled manner, i.e. through the change control process and only applied on a Saturday evening within a downtime period.

-If the change log system setting is enabled, you will first be asked to enter a change log message before the reload process can begin.
+If the change log system setting is enabled, you will be prompted to enter a change log message before the process of applying changes can start.

 After entering the change log message, click Save.